Stepping Through the Program

 You can create a list of scripts, methods, and functions that you want the debugger skip while stepping through the program.

-- On the Step Filters page that opens, select the check boxes next to the relevant method types: Magic methods and Constructors.
+- Select the checkboxes next to the relevant method types: Magic methods and Constructors.

 - If necessary, add specific methods to the Skipped Methods list using the toolbar button.

 - The Force Step Into command enables you to step into a method of a class not to be stepped into.